Eugene H. Peterson

 Eugene Hoiland Peterson (November 6, 1932 – October 22, 2018) was an American Presbyterian minister, scholar, theologian, author, and poet.
-He wrote over 30 books, including the Gold Medallion Book Award–winner The Message: The Bible in Contemporary Language (Navpress Publishing Group, 2002), an idiomatic paraphrasing commentary and translation of the Bible into modern American English using a dynamic equivalence translation approach.
+He wrote more than 30 books, including the Gold Medallion Book Award–winner The Message: The Bible in Contemporary Language (Navpress Publishing Group, 2002), an idiomatic paraphrasing commentary and translation of the Bible into modern American English using a dynamic equivalence translation approach.

-Biography
+Background

-Peterson was born on November 6, 1932, in Stanwood, Washington, and grew up in Kalispell, Montana.
+Peterson was born on November 6, 1932, in East Stanwood, Washington, and grew up in Kalispell, Montana.
 He earned his Bachelor of Arts degree in philosophy from Seattle Pacific University, his Bachelor of Sacred Theology degree from New York Theological Seminary, and his Master of Arts degree in Semitic languages from Johns Hopkins University.
 He also held several honorary doctoral degrees.

+In 1958, Peterson married Jan Stubbs.
+They had three children.

+Career

 In 1962, Peterson was a founding pastor of Christ Our King Presbyterian Church (PCUSA) in Bel Air, Maryland, where he served for 29 years before retiring in 1991.
 He emphasized the message of Jesus as being communal rather than individual in its nature.
 He was the James M. Houston Professor of Spiritual Theology at Regent College in Vancouver, British Columbia, from 1992 to 1998.